Qobuz Hi-Res On-Demand Streaming Audio

 For those unfamiliar with Roon, please see my review or simply head to the Roon website for more info.
 For this revisit, I will assume familiarity with both Roon and Qobuz and I will focus only on the sound quality of Qobuz compared to local playback.

-I use the Antipodes K50 Music Server, streaming directly to the CH Precision C1 DAC’s ethernet input.
+In the main system, I use the Antipodes K50 Music Server, streaming directly to the CH Precision C1 DAC’s ethernet input.
 The DAC’s output goes straight to the CH Precision A1.5 power amp that drives Magico S1 Mk2 loudspeakers via Jorma Trinity speaker cables.

 In order to make valid comparisons, I purchased several recent digital albums and downloaded the files via Qobuz in WAV and FLAC and for some, I also purchased the physical CD elsewhere.
 Then, I ripped the CD using dB Poweramp’s AccurateRip mode at 8X speed and compared all three variants using Roon.